Debut author? You have finished publishing a book! Now What?

 Well-written metadata is more important than any other form of book promotion, so spending the time to learn how to improve a book’s metadata is absolutely critical in gaining book sales.

-It is from here that an author can add even more metadata, modify book descriptions, add editorial reviews, as well as back and front flap text.
+It is from an Author Central page that an author can add even more metadata, modify book descriptions, add editorial reviews, as well as back and front flap text.

-All of these tools make a book far more discoverable.
+All of these tools make your books on Amazon much more discoverable.

 Don’t Add Lists of Book Buy Links.